vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 11 Hydroelectric Energy 180
 0 300 600 900 1200 Hydro power/person (W)
-Figure 11.7: U.S. hydroelectric power per population within each state, indicating which residents receive the most hydro- electric power.
+Figure 11.7: U.S. hydroelectric power per population within each state, indicating which residents receive the most hydroelectric power.
 The Pacific Northwest wins.
 0.0 0.2 0.4 0.6
 0.8
 Hydro capacity factor
-Figure 11.8: U.S. hydroelectric capacity fac- tors by state.
-The national average (weighted by generation) is about 0.4, meaning that over the course of a year the dams deliver 40% of their rated capacity subject to sea- sonal water flow.
+Figure 11.8: U.S. hydroelectric capacity factors by state.
+The national average (weighted by generation) is about 0.4, meaning that over the course of a year the dams deliver 40% of their rated capacity subject to seasonal water flow.
 11.4 Global Hydropower
-This section provides a brief snapshot of hydroelectric production glob- ally, which we saw at the end of Section 11.2.1 amounts to 477 GW.
-Figure 11.9 shows which countries have the most hydroelectricity, the corre- sponding numbers appearing in Table 11.2-including the percentage of electricity derived from hydroelectric sources within the country.
+This section provides a brief snapshot of hydroelectric production globally, which we saw at the end of Section 11.2.1 amounts to 477 GW.
+Figure 11.9 shows which countries have the most hydroelectricity, the corresponding numbers appearing in Table 11.2-including the percentage of electricity derived from hydroelectric sources within the country.
 Notice that Norway, Venezuela, Brazil, and Canada derive more than half their electricity demand from hydroelectricity.
 Keep in mind that electricity is not the whole energy story for a country, as Fig. 7.2 (p.
 105) made clear.
 Rank Country GW % elec.
 Rank Country
 GW % elec.
 1. China 122 19